| Pelargonium crithmifolium |

 This member of the

-Geraniaceae family was described by J. E. Sm.
-It is found in
+Geraniaceae family was described by James Edward Smith in

 southern Namibia, the Richtersveld and Namaqualand, growing in a